Robertfarb/study_notes/data_structures/heap.md

 * completeness in a heap: filling in nodes from top to bottom, left to right
   * in a comlpete tree, we have to add the new node at the lowermost left position (in the above example it would have to be the left child of 3)

+## Heapify Up
+* Check parent node, and see if we should swap with the parent (if the parent is greater than itself swap...)
+* O(logn) time complexity
+* Log(n) as the input size doubles, number of operations increases linearly

 ## Implementation of Heaps
 * Formula for determining array indices of each node's children
 * (2i + 1)